woman taking an online yoga course to combat fatigue

 Detoxifying breathing

 You can also use detoxifying breathing to purify your body.
-To practice it, start by sitting comfortably in a stable position, such as lotus or chair pose.
+To practise it, start by sitting comfortably in a stable position, such as the lotus or chair posture.
 Place your hands on your knees and close your eyes.
 Start by breathing slowly and deeply through your nose, filling your lungs with fresh air.

 Postures to counter fatigue